OpenLMIS/openlmis-template-service/TESTING.md

 ![Create Defect Part 2](https://raw.githubusercontent.com/OpenLMIS/openlmis-template-service/master/src/main/resources/static/template/images/create-defect-part-2.png)

-When a bug is created it will automatically get sent to the "Roadmap" status.
-It should stay in this status until it has been triaged and reproduced - only then its status can be changed to "To Do" and when it happens, the bug becomes visible in the product backlog.
+When a bug is created, it will automatically get sent to the “Roadmap” status.
+It should stay in this status until it has been triaged and reproduced – only then its status can be changed to “To Do” and when it happens, the bug becomes visible in the product backlog.
 In summary, each of these steps completes the QA workflow process for a sprint.

 **Test Coverage:**
-For each Sprint's Test Cycle, the QA lead must assign appropriate test cases so they can be executed during the sprint.
-These test cases will be selected based on the tickets assigned to the sprint after Sprint Planning.
+For each sprint’s test cycle, the QA lead must assign appropriate test cases so that they can be executed during the sprint.
+These test cases will be selected based on the tickets assigned to the sprint after the Sprint Planning.
 The QA lead must determine if test cases are missing for the tickets assigned to the sprint, and create those test cases to ensure complete test coverage.
-New features require new test cases, while bugs or regression test cycles may rerun existing test cases.
+New features require new test cases, while bugs or regression test cycles may rerun existing ones.

 ### Sprint Grooming and Planning Workflow

-QA is responsible for adding test cases to support all testing within the sprint.
-At the end of each sprint, the QA lead is expected to showcase the test cycle for each sprint.
-This should include: showing the test plan and test cycle, the execution metrics, # of added test cases (if any), and the final status of bugs found in the sprint (bug tracking).
-When regression testing is completed during a sprint, this should be discussed during the showcase as well, with separate metrics of the regression test cycle presented to the team.
+The tester is responsible for adding test cases to support all testing within the sprint.
+At the end of each sprint in which regression testing was performed, the QA lead is expected to showcase the results.
+This should include: Showing the test cycle, the execution metrics, # of added test cases and the final status of bugs found in the sprint (bug tracking).

 ### Bug Tracking

 It is important to track the bugs introduced during each sprint.
-This process helps identify test scenarios that may need more attention or business process clarification.
-Bug tracking also helps identify delays with ticket completion.
+This process helps to identify test scenarios that may need more attention or business process clarification.
+Bug tracking also helps to identify delays in ticket completion.
 * When a test case fails, a bug must be created and linked to the ticket.
-This bug must be resolved before the ticket can be marked as done.
+This bug has to be resolved before the ticket can be marked as done;
-* The same test case associated with the sprint's test cycle should be run (previous practice was to create a new test cycle but that makes the status of the test case in the reporting as failed and then a separate row shows as passed, very confusing)
+* The same test case associated with the sprint’s test cycle should be run;
-* If bug is created for a test case, it must be resolved before the test is executed again with the sprint cycle.
+* If a bug is created for the test case, it has to be resolved before the test is executed again in the sprint cycle.

 ### Bug Triage During the Sprint

-The bug triage meeting is held twice every sprint - i.e. once a week.
-Before the meeting, bugs with the "Roadmap" status are attempted to be reproduced and if they still occur, their status is changed to "To Do".
-If not, they are moved to "Dead".
+The bug triage meeting is held twice every sprint, i.e. once a week.
+Before the meeting, bugs with the “Roadmap” status are attempted to be reproduced and if they still occur, their status is changed to “To Do”.
+If not, they are moved to “Dead”.
 During the meeting, the bugs reported are analyzed in terms of their significance to the project, their final priority is set and the acceptance criteria are updated.

 ### Manual Testing Workflow